SuperOfficeDocs/superoffice-docs/docs/database/tables/udprojectlarge.md

 ---
-uid: udprojectlarge
+uid: table-udprojectlarge
 title: udprojectlarge table
 description: User-defined fields.
 During conversion of user defined fields the data is stored in this table. so.generated: true
 keywords:
   - "database"
-  - "udprojectlarge"
+  - "udprojectLarge"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# UdprojectLarge Table (143)
+# udprojectlarge Table (143)

 ## Fields